zakmins/zakmins/README.md

 - 👋 Hi, I’m @zakmins
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 zakmins/zakmins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.